 Etihad Airways and Singapore Airlines are the only ones operating single-aisle First Class cabins on the upper deck of their A380s.
 I think that Singapore Airlines beats its Middle East competitor because Singapore Airlines’s First Class cabin feels even more exclusive (6 larger suites on SQ compared to 9 smaller suites on Etihad), and all of SQ suites face forward, which is not the case with Etihad Airways which has five rear-facing seats on a total of 9 suites.

 Each suite comes with a large leather seat, a separate folding bed, so you can lounge comfortably in the chair or rest in the bed without the need to convert the bed from a sitting position.
 The 53 cm (21 inch) wide armchair is the centerpiece of the suite.
 It’s upholstered in fine leather from Poltrona Frau, which also produces Ferrari, Alfa Romeo, and Maserati seats.
 The super-comfy chair is fully adjustable, swiveled, and reclined up to 45 degrees.

-In front of the seat is the bed, folded up when you board the plane and is made up when you requested turn-down service during the flight.
+In front of the seat is the bed, folded up when you board the plane and is made up when you request turn-down service during the flight.
 The bed is 80.5 inches (205 cm) long and quite small and firm.